Sienci-Labs/gsender/plugins/README.md

 ### Automatic SDK + plugin builds (dev)

 `npm run dev` and `npm run dev:electron` both run `npm run prepare-dev-plugins` before starting the server.
-It builds the plugin SDK if it isn't already built, then builds every plugin folder under `plugins/` whose `ui/` output doesn't exist yet.
+It builds the plugin SDK, then every plugin folder under `plugins/`, skipping whatever is already up to date.

+"Up to date" is decided by timestamp, not just by whether the output exists: the SDK is rebuilt when anything under `packages/plugin-sdk/src/` (or its `package.json` / `tsup.config.ts`) is newer than `dist/index.js`, and a plugin is rebuilt when its own sources *or* the SDK's `dist/index.js` are newer than its `ui/` output.
+So pulling or merging a branch that changes the SDK rebuilds it and every plugin on the next dev start.

+The SDK is a `file:` dependency. npm symlinks it, but yarn copies it into the plugin's `node_modules/`, and that copy is frozen at install time — reinstalling won't refresh it, because the SDK version hasn't changed. `prepare-dev-plugins` detects those copies and re-copies `dist/` into them before building, so a plugin never compiles against an SDK bundle older than the one in `packages/plugin-sdk/dist/`.

-It won't rebuild, so set `GSENDER_FORCE_PLUGIN_BUILD=1` to force a full rebuild of the SDK and every plugin.
+Set `GSENDER_FORCE_PLUGIN_BUILD=1` to skip all of those checks and force a full rebuild (and reinstall) of the SDK and every plugin.

 ### Live reload (dev)